trod-123/android-nanodegree/README.md

-# My Udactiy Android Developer Nanodegree Projects
+# hi!
-A collection of my projects for Udacity's Android Developer Nanodegree
+This is my collection of projects for Udacity's Android Developer Nanodegree.

+Currently contains:
+ -Project 0: Nanodegree Portfolio